Maybe Happy Ending: Broadway (2024)

-The Broadway production of the English version of Maybe Happy Ending, also directed by Michael Arden, opened on 12 November 2024 at the Belasco Theater after previews beginning on 16 October.
+The Broadway production of the English version of Maybe Happy Ending, also directed by Arden, opened on 12 November 2024 at the Belasco Theater after previews beginning on 16 October.
 Darren Criss and Helen J. Shen star as Oliver and Claire, joined by Duron as Gil Brentley, Marcus Choi as James, and Young Mazino and Arden Cho in the pre-recorded roles of Suhan and Jiyeon.
 The start of previews was delayed for a month due to supply chain issues with the set, and several investors pulled out after a TikTok theatre influencer speculated the production would be cancelled; the producers were unable to raise the needed $16 million capitalization until the week of the opening night.

 The production opened to unanimously positive reviews, but the show struggled financially, grossing well below its $765,000 weekly running costs during previews and in its first weeks after opening.
 Theatre insiders, Aronson and other creative team members believed it would close early.
 Encouraged by positive reviews and word-of-mouth, producers raised an additional $1.75 million on marketing; weekly grosses improved past $1 million for the first time during the Christmas holiday and continued to exceed its running costs afterwards.
-Criss, who is also a producer of the show, left the cast on August 31, 2025, and returned on November 5, 2025.
+Criss, who is also a producer of the show, left the cast on 31 August 2025, and returned on 5 November.
 Shen's offstage boyfriend Andrew Barth Feldman played Oliver during his absence.
 Asian theatre artists expressed disappointment over the casting of Feldman, a non-Asian actor, in a show set in Korea and in a role originated on Broadway by an actor of partly Asian descent, noting that Asian actors are underrepresented on American stages.
+Shen left the production in February 2026, followed by Criss in May.

 The show was nominated for ten Tony Awards and won six for Best Musical, Book, Score, Actor, Direction and Scenic Design.
 It also won six Drama Desk Awards out of nine nominations, including Outstanding Musical, Music, Lyrics and Book; three Outer Critics Circle Awards (including Outstanding Musical); and two Drama League Awards (including Outstanding Musical).

-Planned US national tour (2026)
+US national tour (2026)

-A national tour is expected to begin in late 2026, starting from the Hippodrome Theatre in Baltimore.
+A national tour began in September 2026, starting from the Hippodrome Theatre in Baltimore, Maryland.
+Directed by Arden, it stars Steven Huynh as Oliver and Claire Kwon as Claire, with Francisco Javier González as Gil and James Seol as James.